 • A presentation, which may be oral or written.
 You will be expected to answer questions from the audience about this.
 You must provide evidence that your presentation has taken place.

 At Brampton we have seen some fantastic examples of the EPQ in recent years.
 Jack O’Connell’s memorable demonstration of the fire-power of the English archers at the Battle of Crecy was part of his investigation into the myths and realities of this famous episode in late medieval history.
 And Max Bull’s examination of the role of hedge funds in the 2008 financial crash was also very impressive and informative for all who saw it.
-Both these projects received top grades.
-This year’s projects include one on the scientific and technical challenges posed to manufacturers of snake venom!
+Both these projects received A*-A grades.
+Last year’s project include one on the scientific and technical challenges posed to manufacturers of snake venom!
 As long as you are seriously interested in a topic and really want to research it further, you can turn it into an EPQ.
 Why not give it a go?

 AQA Extended Project Companion by Nelson Thornes ISBN 978-1-4085-0408-6